superinsight/superinsight-page-doc/docs/index.md

 ### 2. Model Prediction
 Machine learning database has build in ML models that allow users to make predictions by joining the models in a SQL query statement, similar to traditional database table.
-Common ML downstream tasks such as classification, summarization, text generation and translation are available by default for users to make predictions using SQL query inside the database.
+Common ML downstream tasks such as classification, recommendation, summarization, text generation and translation are available by default for users to make predictions using SQL query inside the database.

 ### 3. Model Training
 Machine learning database also provide the ability to train models from scratch or using a pretrained model with data in the database.
 Training models can also be perform using simple SQL statment.

-### 4. Federated Query
-It is very common that the data you need for your ML operations are located at another data sources.
-Superinsight ML database also come with the Federated Query feature, which will allow you to query data from multiple data sources using one SQL statement.
-This will elimiate the need of building out a ETL pipeline, which takes a lot of time and the possiblity of data inconsistency.